Breaking News; Build Still Important, but Deployment is King!

 • Fast (enough)

-We were satisfying these principles using Make 30 years ago - the challenge has been remaining true to these principles as applications have become larger, and as the technological landscape has evolved.
+Thirty years ago, these principles were satisfied using Make.
+The challenge has been remaining true to these principles as applications have become larger and as the technological landscape has evolved.

-In The Renaissance Builder we highlighted (with our tongue-in-our-cheek) the importance of the build engineer.
-A key point is that companies should not be looking to put an inexperienced engineer on the job and expect to get good results, and yet we see this frequently!
+In The Renaissance Builder we highlighted (tongue-in-our-cheek) the importance of the build engineer.
+A key point is that companies should not put an inexperienced engineer on the job and expect to get good results, yet we see this frequently!
 Make sure your build engineers are technically capable and also respected by other members of the team.
 This will ensure that the requirements of your build system don't become neglected.

-Building for Success reviews some standard working patterns and their effect on the build.
-It goes on to look at what affects build velocity - in summary:
+Building for Success reviews some standard working patterns and their effects on the build.
+It goes on to look at what affects build velocity.
+In summary:

 • Fast machines